DavidJLambert/python-database/README.rst

   + For connecting to Microsoft SQL Server, my code used the pymssql library, which was available on PyPI, but the pymssql project has been discontinued.
-    The alternative is to use pyodbc or turbodbc, the latter has a reputation for being faster than pyodbc.
+    Instead, I use pyodbc.
+Turbodbc has a reputation for being faster than pyodbc, but I got fatal errors when trying to install it.

   + For connecting to PostgreSQL, my code uses the psycopg2 library, which is available on PyPI.